 It's possible to share files with other people even if they aren't OneDrive users (complete with customizable permissions), and the ability to edit files online without downloading them is a welcome touch.

 Coming from Microsoft – a company with plenty of money to throw at the cloud – it's a little disappointing to find that OneDrive doesn’t include more space free of charge.
 Free users get a mere 5GB of storage, although it's relatively inexpensive to increase this to 100GB.

-If you have Microsoft 365 (formerly known as Office 365) either through your work, educational institution or private purchase, you'll automatically get 1TB of space per user for free with an option to boost it up.
-Just bear in mind that this is cloud storage at it simplest with barely any advanced features here.
+If you have Microsoft 365 (formerly known as Office 365) either through your work, educational institution, or private purchase, you'll automatically get 1TB of space per user for free with an option to boost it up.
+Just bear in mind that this is secure cloud storage at its simplest with barely any advanced features here.

 The Pro version has a dark mode and tighter integration with Microsoft Teams.
-Note that Microsoft upped the file size limit on OneDrive from 15GB to 100GB.
-It means that just one file could fill up your entire OneDrive (the lower capacity tier).
+Note that Microsoft upped the upload file size limit on OneDrive from 100GB to 250GB.

 Microsoft 365 Family | $99.99 for 1-year

 This is the best value for money offer from Microsoft.
 365 Family costs only $99.99 per year and provides you with 6TB of secure cloud storage in all, spread across six separate users.
 Other than the apps included (Outlook, Word, Excel, Access, Publisher, OneNote and PowerPoint), you get AI-powered creative tools and 60 minutes of Skype calling per month.

 Google Drive is a natural choice for owners of Android devices as it's already integrated, but users of other platforms may appreciate the generous free storage too.